 - Fever, weakness to even step out of bed

-- Calf muscle pain, chest pain, difficult breathing
+- Calf muscle pain, chest pain, difficulty breathing

 - Swollen, red and painful breasts